tacaro/rSIP-shiny/howto.md

 1. Asymptotic rise in relative error at longer generation times corresponds to difficulty distinguishing the organism's isotopic enrichment from noise.

-2. Asymptotic rise in relative error at shorter generation times corresponds to an organism becoming *so* enriched that it approaches isotopic equilibrium with the label solution ($a \cdot F_L$).
+2. Asymptotic rise in relative error at shorter generation times corresponds to an organism becoming *so* enriched that it approaches isotopic equilibrium with the label solution $a \cdot F_L$.

 3. The error optimum represents the generation time/growth rate at which relative error is minimized.
-Consider this your optimum measurement precision.
+Consider this your optimum measurement condition.

 ![](files/error_schematic.png){width="800"}